genesis-community/bosh-genesis-kit/MANUAL.md

     AzureCloud, AzureChinaCloud, AzureUSGovernment, etc.).
     *Default:* `AzureCloud`

-If you also specify the `proto` feature, it requires a bit more configuration:
+If you are deploying a management BOSH (with the `proto` feature), it requires additional configuration:

-  - `azure_virtual_network` - The name of the Azure virtual network you wish to deploy your proto-BOSH director into.
+  - `azure_virtual_network` - The name of the Azure virtual network you wish to deploy your management BOSH director into.
     **Required**

   - `azure_subnet_name` - The name of the Azure subnet you wish to deploy to, which must exist within your `azure_virtual_network`.
     **Required**

-  - `azure_instance_type` - The Azure compute instance type to use for deploying the proto-BOSH director.
+  - `azure_instance_type` - The Azure compute instance type to use for deploying the management BOSH director.
     *Default:* `Standard_D1_v2`.

-  - `azure_persistent_disk_type` - What type of disk to use for the proto-BOSH director's persistent storage.
+  - `azure_persistent_disk_type` - What type of disk to use for the management BOSH director's persistent storage.
 If you specify this, you must be sure to match the disk type to the chosen instance type.
     Defaults to `Standard_LRS`.